kormax/osaifu-keitai-google-pixel/README.md

 # Extras

-## Enabling japanese Google Wallet
+## Enabling Japanese Google Wallet

-In order to enable japanese Google Wallet UI, you have to install `com.felicanetworks.mfc` and turn on japanese VPN.
-After a couple of minutes the wallet app should go into "Updating" state, in a couple of minutes after that it will start up with a new japanese UI.
+In order to enable Japanese Google Wallet UI, you have to install `com.felicanetworks.mfc` and turn on Japanese VPN.
+After a couple of minutes the wallet app should go into "Updating" state, in a couple of minutes after that it will start up with a new Japanese UI.

 Be aware that for Osaifu-Keitai functionality to work with Google Wallet, you have to install all following applications:
 - `com.felicanetworks.mfm.main`